5satoshi/webapp/docs/routing-analysis.md

 - **Description**: Introduces the concept of analyzing the node's role in network routing, particularly through shortest path shares.

 ### 2. Top Nodes by Shortest Path Share Card
-This section provides a competitive overview by ranking the top nodes in the network based on their latest shortest path share for different payment categories.
+This section provides a competitive overview by ranking the top nodes in the network based on their latest shortest path share for different payment categories, fetched via an API call.

 - **Description & Truncated Text**: Explains the "Shortest Path Share" concept as a ranking mechanism based on standard graph analytics (cheapest routes).
 The text can be expanded to read more.
 - **Category Cards**: Three cards are typically displayed, one for each payment size category: